Pastor Igor Dias Ramos

 We have spent over a year studying the book of 1 Timothy in Sunday services.
 This summer we will study the marks of a Biblical church and in September we will begin the study of a book of the Old Testament.
 On Thursdays we study the fundamental doctrines of the Christian faith.
 And once a month, on Sunday afternoons we have our prayer meeting, in which we meditate briefly on the Word of the Lord (this meeting is an opportunity for new preachers), listen to two or three short testimonies and spend a lot of time praying for our church and for the churches around us and around the world, and also spend time seeking the Lord together as a church.

-This month we want to share our activities with you and our prayer requests for the rest of this year.
+We want to share with you the events that marked our month of December, our family and church photos, and our prayer requests for the coming year.

 DIAS KOCHHANN FAMILY